rorycl/sshagentca/README.md

 ## Details

-The server requires an ssh private key and ssh certificate authority private key, with password protected private keys.
-The server will prompt for passwords on startup.
+The server requires an ssh private key and ssh certificate authority (CA) private key, with a password required for the CA key at least.

-The server requires an `authorized_keys` file with at least one valid entry.
-Each entry also requires per-key `user_principals` settings in the settings yaml file.
+The server will prompt for passwords on startup, or the environmental variables `SSHAGENTCA_PVT_KEY` and `SSHAGENTCA_CA_KEY` can be set.

+Configuration is done in the settings.yaml file and include certificate settings such as the validity period and organisation name, the prompt received by the client.
+Users are configured in the `user_principals` section, where each user is required to have a name, ssh public key and list of principals to be set out.

 The server will run on the specified IP address and port, by default 0.0.0.0:2222.

-Settings are configured in the settings yaml file and include the certificate settings such as the validity period and organisation name, the prompt received by the client and the `user_principals` settings noted above.

-If the server runs successfully, it will respond to ssh connections that have a public key listed in `authorized_keys` and which have a forwarded agent.
+If the server runs successfully, it will respond to ssh connections that have a public key listed in `user_principals` section and which have a forwarded agent.
 This response will be to insert an ssh user certificate into the forwarded agent which is signed by `caprivatekey` with the parameters set out in `settings.yaml` and restrictions as noted below.

 The inserted certificate is generated from an ECDSA key pair with a P-384 curve for fast key generation.

 ## Certificate Restrictions

-The project currently has no support for host certificates.
+The project currently has no support for host certificates, although these could be easily added.

 With reference to
 https://cvsweb.openbsd.org/src/usr.bin/ssh/PROTOCOL.certkeys?annotate=HEAD